 Before World War I, there were less than 100 Syrians and Lebanese in Trinidad.
 The small community they formed here had started with two or three of the young men who left the Middle East to look for a new life in the ‘New World’, and who, as they started to establish themselves, brought over their siblings, parents or cousins.
 Starting more often than not as peddlers, their tenacity and frugality made it possible for them to save parts of their earnings, and given their entrepreneurial spirit, some were able to establish stores and even a hotel in the city.
 Since almost every immigrant to Trinidad spoke no English, they tended to assist each other and help each other to get started in the unknown environment.
 In some cases, one or the other Syrian or Lebanese had not even intended to come to Trinidad, but wanted to got to the United States, Brazil or Argentina instead.
 The voyage in those years was by steamship only, and legend has it that sometimes a gruffy ship’s captain told a young Arab that the fare wasn’t enough all the way to the U.S., so he should get off in Trinidad and take a train to New York!
 Be it how it may, the adventurous youths found the climate pleasing and the commercial atmosphere of Port of Spain promising, and they stayed on.

-The Syrian and Lebanese immigrants were mostly of Orthodox or Maronite denominations.
-Those Christian minorities in the Middle East go back to the times of the Crusades, when knights from western Europe went to the Ottoman Empire in the 12th and 13th centuries to conquer the ‘Holy Land’.
+The Syrian and Lebanese immigrants were mostly of Christian Orthodox or Maronite denominations.
+Christianity was born in Palestine and spread from the Levant to the world.
 Settling in east Port of Spain, in the immediate vicinity of the Cathedral of the Immaculate Conception, they found it easy, however, to integrate with the Roman Catholics of Trinidad, and soon formed part of the Cathedral’s congregation.
 Their children were baptised as Catholics.

 Life in Trinidad at the turn of the 20th century offered many opportunities.
 The cocoa economy was booming, which made for a reasonably comfortable middle class and for an exceptionally well off upper echelon.
 Sugar was the other powerhouse behind the colony’s fortunes at the time, and the wealth of Trinidad spread across the towns and the countryside.
 The ‘Magnificient Seven’ around the Savannah are testimony to those early 1900s, and were just finished and sparkling new when the Arab immigrants came to Port of Spain.
 Those mansions and the society that went in and out of them, however, was completely unattainable for the Arabs then.
 The English and French Creoles, who constituted the upper classes, were then strictly segregating themselves from any poor immigrant classes, be they Portuguese, Chinese, Arab or from the moon, for that matter.
 Bound together by language and customs, each nationality formed their own little community, helped each other and assisted newcomers to establish themselves.